RNTOpus/olympus-ds/docs/team.md

 <VPTeamPage>
   <VPTeamPageTitle>
     <template #title>
       We are Opus
     </template>
     <template #lead>
-      The development of Olympus is guided by the frontend team at Opus Software.
+      Come contribute to this amazing project. 🎉
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers